throneking/Suhani.com/README.md

-# Suhanni.com
+# Suhani.com
-By Orchids The International Scool
+By Orchids The International School